-The Optus 10 communication satellite, designed and built by Space Systems / Loral (SS/L), will offer high-power direct-to-home (DTH) television, mobile communication and digital broadband services to Australia and New Zealand.
+The Optus 10 telecommunication satellite was designed and built by Space Systems / Loral (SS/L) and offers high-power, direct-to-home (DTH) television, mobile communication and digital broadband services to Australia and New Zealand.

-The satellite will be owned and operated by Australian mobile service provider Singtel Optus.
-It will be the tenth satellite to join the Optus fleet.
+The satellite is owned and operated by Australian mobile service provider Singtel Optus.
+It is the tenth satellite in the Optus fleet.

-Optus 10 is scheduled for launch into geostationary earth orbit (GEO) through the SS/Loral-LS-1300 bus platform in mid-2013.
+Optus 10 was launched into geostationary earth orbit (GEO) by the Ariane 5 rocket through the SS/Loral-LS-1300 bus platform in September 2014.

 Optus 10 design

-The satellite will be designed and developed at Palo Alto, California.
-It is being designed for a lifespan of 15 years.
-It will weigh around 3,200kg at launch and consume 5kW of power.
+The satellite was designed and developed at Palo Alto, California, US, for a lifespan of 15 years.
+It weighs approximately 3,200kg at launch and consumes 5kW of power.

-The satellite will have two unfolded solar wings, each comprising three solar panels for supplying electrical power.
+The satellite has two unfolded solar wings, each comprising three solar panels for supplying electrical power.

-It will provide voice and data communications services using small ground station terminals situated at different locations in Australia and New Zealand.
-The spacecraft is being designed to be smaller than the conventional communication satellites currently existing in the market.
+It provides voice and data communications services using small ground station terminals situated at different locations in Australia and New Zealand.
+The spacecraft is smaller than the conventional communication satellites currently existing in the market.

-Optus 10 is a digitally channelised satellite that will render communication capacity, connectivity and flexibility.
-The 24 Ku-band active high power transponders deployed in the satellite bus will be connected to two gateway beams, Australia and New Zealand, for offering mobile, cable distribution, corporate network and fixed satellite services.
-The satellite boasts fixed and steerable beams of high efficiency suited for DTH services.
+The Optus 10 is a digitally channelised satellite that renders communication capacity, connectivity and flexibility.
+The 24 Ku-band, active, high-power transponders deployed in the satellite bus are connected to two gateway beams, Australia and New Zealand, for offering mobile, cable distribution, and corporate network and fixed satellite services.
+The satellite boasts highly efficient fixed and steerable beams suited for DTH services.